-These positions often involve only 2-3 hours per week.
+These positions usually involve only 2-3 hours per week.
 A student generally works a small number of hours for the Language Center along with other student employment on his/her home campus.
 Money earned by working for the Language Center does not count toward work study earnings limits on the student's home campus.

-These positions are open only to students enrolled as regular degree students at one of the five campuses in our consortium: Amherst College, Hampshire College, Mount Holyoke College, Smith College, and the University of Massachusetts Amherst.
-Each international student is required to have a work permission form signed by the designated international student advisor on his/her home campus.
+These positions are open primarily to students enrolled as regular degree students at one of the five campuses in our consortium: Amherst College, Hampshire College, Mount Holyoke College, Smith College, and the University of Massachusetts Amherst.
+Each international student is required to have a special work permission form signed by the designated international student advisor on his/her home campus.

-GRADUATE STUDENTS: Most conversation partner and peer-tutoring positions go to undergraduates, but we occasionally hire graduate students for these positions and are happy to receive graduate student applications.
+GRADUATE STUDENTS: Most conversation partner positions go to undergraduates, but we occasionally hire graduate students for these positions and are happy to receive graduate student applications.
 International graduate students who have full, twenty-hour-per-week assistantships are not eligible to work as conversation partners or tutors during the semester, but they may be eligible to be hired during January term and during the summer.
 The Language Center occasionally has teaching assistantships available in select languages.
 Teaching assistantships are advertised through the University of Massachusetts Amherst Graduate School office.

 NON-STUDENTS: Most positions are student-only positions.
 Local native speakers of less-commonly taught languages offered by the Center may submit an application and a resume to be kept on file in case non-student work becomes available.